Garden Shredders

 -

 Screw Cut & Crush not illustrated, uses a screw to draw larger branches in to cut them against a plate.
-Screw feeds are often used to feed branches into larger machines with the hammer mill mechanism illustrated next.
+Screw feeds are often used to draw branches into larger machines with the hammer mill mechanism illustrated next.
+I like this mechanism but Bosche have stopped making their screw cut AXT 2200HP.

 -